ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 ## Search & Filter - Common Functions

-Before going into any details, here the common functions available for both Search and Filter queries.
-The logic for Search and Filter is similar in all places of GoldenCheetah:
+Before going into any details, here the common functions available for both 'Search' and 'Filter' queries.
+The logic for 'Search' and 'Filter' is similar in all places of GoldenCheetah:

 ### UI Handling

+The input box for 'Search/Filter' functionality contains multiple functions.
+It has
-The UI is multifunctional.
-It has a selector to switch between 'Search' and 'Filter', a drop-down menu contain the pre-defined queries and related functions, and an input field to enter your queries.
+* a selector to switch between 'Search' and 'Filter' mode,
+* a drop-down menu contain the pre-defined queries and related functions,
+* and is the text input field to enter your queries.

-_Note: Please do always check if you have selected the right type for your query 'Search' or 'Filter' as they have a slightly different query syntax and purpose and will most likely create unexpected results._
+_Note: Please do always check if you have chosen the right type for your query 'Search' or 'Filter' as they have a slightly different query syntax and purpose._

 ![Search Filter - UI] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Search_Filter_UI.gif)

 ### Manage Filters (Manage Queries)

 You can create and store 'Search' and 'Filter' queries using the 'Manage Filters' menu.
-Queries stored here are appear in the drop-down menu for faster access.
+Queries stored here  appear in the drop-down menu for faster access.

 ![Search Filter - ManageFilters] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Search_Filter_ManageFilters.jpg)

-* Add - adds the query defined in the Name/Filter input field to the list
+* `Add`- adds the query defined in the Name/Filter input field to the list
-* Update - updates an existing query with changes from Name/Filter input fields
+* `Update` - updates an existing query with changes from Name/Filter input fields
-* Delete - delete the query marked in the list
+* `Delete` - deletes the query selected in the list

-_Note: Again be sure to use the correct query type (Search/Filter)._
+_Note: Please be sure to use the correct query type (Search/Filter)._

 ### Applying Queries

-You can always just enter the query into the text field and press `Enter` to apply the query.
+You can always just enter the query into the text field and press `Enter` to run the query.
 Or use a pre-defined queries which applies directly and saves the time of typing.

 ![Search Filter - Apply/Remove] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/Search_Filter_Apply_Remove.gif)

-_Note:To de-activate a 'Search/Filter' query, just click on the little (x) on the right end of the text box._
+_Note:To de-activate a 'Search/Filter' query, just click on the little (x) on the right side of the input field._

 ## Search

 The 'Search' function in GoldenCheetah is pretty straight forward.
 All texts in rides are automatically indexed when a ride is imported or changed.
-If 'Search' is active (check if the right Icon - "magnifying glass" is shown) and just enter the text you are search for.
-The ride list will be reduced/filtered to those rides where the text appears.
+If 'Search' is active (check if the correct icon - "magnifying glass" is shown) and just enter the text you are search for.
+The ride list will be reduced/filtered to those rides where the text appears in any of the text fields.

 ### Search Query Syntax

-The search engine used by GoldenCheetah offers more options - e.g. field specific searches.
-Some of them which might be helpful (and which appear to work in GoldenCheetah's way to use the search engine) are:
+The search engine used by GoldenCheetah offers more options.
+Some of them which seem to be helpful (and which appear to work in GoldenCheetah's implementation to use the search engine) are:

 * Wildcard searches
   * Single character wildcard is "?"
   * Multiple character wildcard is "*"

-_Note: Using a wildcard charater as first character of a search is not possible._
+_Note: Using a wildcard charater as first character of a search query is not possible._

 * Boolean operators
   * `AND` or `&&` - to find rides where both term exists